Skip Navigation

 Understanding Research

 The dissertation will be your main focus in Year 3.
 This will require you to undertake your own research project, significantly enhancing your understanding and analytical skills in supporting population health.
-You will also also critically explore practical aspects of working in health and social care, and focus on leadership, innovation and enterprise and global issues in health and social care.
+You will also also critically explore practical aspects of working in health and social care, and focus on leadership, innovation and enterprise and global issues in health and social care, preparing you for graduate interviews with the most up to date information.

 Compulsory modules: